ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 : A message that describes the state or a state change of a specific instance.
   (TBC -- also: do we need this additional term?)

+Message Archetype
+: In the context of instance-related messages:
+  A message with specific content and effect, covering a wider set of different use cases.
+  In this document, we are observing a total of four instance-related message archetypes.

 Proofshot:
 : A message that attempts to describe the state of an Instance at a particular moment (which may be part of the context).